itsBaffled/itsBaffled.github.io/_posts/UE/2024-12-09-Creating-A-Plugin-Or-Module.md

 The Most Common Module Types Are ( [Extensive List](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Projects/EHostType__Type#values) ):
 - **Runtime**: What you should use for most modules, this is for your gameplay code.
 - **UncookedOnly**: This is for modules that should only be loaded in uncooked circumstances, useful for K2 nodes or other editor only code.
-- **DeveloperTool**: Not needed often but gives an advantage over UncookedOnly in that it can in any configuration as long as bBuildDeveloperTools is true in your Build.cs file.
+- **DeveloperTool**: Not needed often but gives an advantage over UncookedOnly in that it can in **any** configuration as long as `bBuildDeveloperTools` is true in your `.Build.cs` file, great for being able to debug or use something in a shipping build but the end goal isn't to ship with it.

 The Most Common Loading Phases Are ( [Extensive List](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Projects/ELoadingPhase__Type) ):
 - **Default**: This is the most common and is loaded after the engine has initialized.
-- **PreDefault**: This is loaded before the engine has initialized, this is useful for modules that need to be loaded before the engine starts up like K2 code.
+- **PreDefault**: This is loaded before the Default phase, this is useful for modules that need to be loaded before other modules are loaded that depend on it, K2 nodes are a good example, sometimes if the loading order is weird you will have your node be disconnected upon start up because it loads after the module that uses it.

 A module must contain the following: <br>
 - A `.Build.cs` file, this file is used to describe how the module is built and what other modules it depends on.
 - `.h` and `.cpp` files that contain the module class and the `IMPLEMENT_MODULE` macro.

-See [Creation](#creation) for more details on how to create a module.